beholderface/hexjam-plans/rules.md

 4. Submissions must be compatible with Hexcasting 0.11.2.
 5. Submissions must comply with the rules of the Petrak@'s Mods Discord server.
 If you wouldn't be able to send a given thing in there without necessitating moderator action, it should not be present in your submission.
 6. *NO MALWARE*
+7. If need be, judges may disqualify submissions which do not break these rules (I expect this to only be used if someone is generally interacting in bad faith, but idk).
+If one deems this necessary, a majority of judges must vote in favor of disqualification.